xcodian/youtube-dl-web/README.md

   Youtube-dl-web never saves a file on the server disk, or makes you wait to start receiving data.
 As soon as a stream is received from
   YouTube, it immediately starts streaming over to your browser, for a direct download.
 This also works for the "pick your own" section, ensuring download speeds essentially limited only by your network connection.

+- Subtitle Download

+  Download videos with their subtitles in all supported languages, with options to embed directly into the video (experimental) or to export separately as either a .srt, .ass or .vtt file!

 - User Friendly UI